hepplerj/Dissertation/ch2.dissertation.Heppler.md

 weight above it.
 Subsidence exacerbated flooding problems.
-The area had been facing problems of subsidence since the early twentieth century as groundwater levels dropped as much as ninety-five feet from heavy pumping from the county's more than 2,000 wells.^[Scott, San Francisco Bay Area, 229-230.]
+The area had been facing problems of subsidence since the early twentieth century as groundwater levels dropped as much as ninety-five feet from heavy pumping from the county's more than 2,000 wells.^[Scott, *San Francisco Bay Area*, 229-230.]
 Alviso, located at the southern tip of the San Francisco Bay to the north of San Jose, sank six feet in the postwar years through a combination of agricultural groundwater pumping and, later, increased water pumping to supply subdivisions.
 By comparison,